SilentCicero/wafr/docs/developer-guide.md

         MethodLog {
           txObject: {},   // tx object used
           index: 1,       // Log index from the event
+          receipt: {},    // The TX receipt for processing the method
           name: 'test_method', // method name
           status: 'success', // or failure
           logs: [